A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Experiments

-Based on our assessment of the tools, we decided to use the eleven default operators of Pitest as foundation for our work, which we summarize in Table~\ref{tab:mutationoperatorsdescription}.
+Based on our assessment of the tools, we decided to use the state-of-the-art default and optional (i.e., old defaults, stronger and all) mutation operators sets of Pitest \footnote{http://pitest.org/quickstart/mutators/} as foundation for our work, which we summarize in Table~\ref{tab:pitestoperatorsdescription}.
 These mutation operators are widely used and very expressive for logical changes that are conducted within methods, i.e., mutations that do not change the interface of methods and, consequently, classes.
 We also note that these operators or similar operators are also available in Major and MuJava.
-In the following, we refer to this set of mutation operators as $M_{Pitest}$.
-We defined five additional mutation operators, that should help to fix some short-comings of $M_{Pitest}$, especially with respect to finding mutations that require specific values of literals or where references should be replaced.
+In the following, we refer to the default set of mutation operators as $M_{default}$ and the combination of $M_{default}$ and optional operators as $M_{optional}$.
+We defined five additional mutation operators as given in Table~\ref{tab:extendedoperatorsdescription}, that should help to fix some short-comings of $M_{default}$ and $M_{optional}$, especially with respect to finding mutations that require specific values of literals or where references should be replaced.
 These are also simple mistakes that are in line with the competent programmer hypothesis (i.e., failing to rename variables after copy \& paste) that would otherwise not be covered.
-We refer to the combination of $M_{Pitest}$ and the five new operators as $M_{extended}$.
+We refer to the combination of $M_{default}$, $M_{optional}$ and the five new operators as $M_{extended}$.
+We note that there is sometimes an overlap between the operators in the set, e.g., that the operator ``Relaxed Empty Return'' could always be used instead of the simpler ``Empty Returns''.
+Due to this, we bias the A* heuristic to first use operators from the default set, then the optional set, and only then from the extended set.

 We actively decided against additional operators, especially those that modify the interface of methods and classes.
-Our rational was that such mistakes would not be in line with the competent programmer hypothesis, as changes that affect the design of a software cannot reasonably be characterized as small differences to the correct code.
+Our rationale was that such mistakes would not be in line with the competent programmer hypothesis, as changes that affect the design of a software cannot reasonably be characterized as small differences to the correct code.
 Our decision to not use such operators was also a factor in favor of Pitest over MuJava as foundation for our work.